ankerapp/anker-themes/README.md

         ```
     * Make your changes following the instructions [here](https://github.com/ankerapp/anker-app#how)

-7. After you finish with the theme and you're happy with it fork the [Anker
+7. After you finish and you're happy with the result fork the [Anker
    themes](https://github.com/ankerapp/anker-themes) repository and clone it
     ```bash
     git clone https://github.com/<your-username>/anker-themes.git